Lakemba, New South Wales: Commercial area

 Lakemba has many shops, on and around Haldon Street, where a wide range of international and local foods can be purchased.
 There are also commercial developments along Canterbury Road.
-The Lakemba Palms shopping centre, is located on the corner of Haldon Street and Lakemba street.
-On 3 December 2007, a fire gutted the Lakemba Palms shopping centre and faced demolition.

 Lakemba Ramadan Markets

 Lakemba Ramadan Markets at Haldon St is a nightly food market in the month of Ramadan.
-According to visitors, the Camel burger is the best dish from the Ramadan night market in Lakemba.
+One month a year, people across Australia visit Lakemba for the Ramadan Market Nights.
 The popularity of the Ramadan markets and its offerings throughout the year eventually attract thousands of people every week.